GSA-TTS/astro-uswds/README.md

 is mobile-friendly.

 ## Contributing
-Bug reports and pull requests are welcome on GitHub at https://github.com/gsa-tts/astro-uswds.
+Bug reports and pull requests are welcome on GitHub at https://github.com/gsa-tts/rails-template.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the code of conduct.

 ## Code of conduct
-Everyone interacting in the GSA-TTS' codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the 18F Rails Template project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.

 ## Astro info